-The principal activities of the Company are to act as a holding and investments company for specific businesses belonging to the controlling shareholder of the Company and the provision of loans within the ABI group.
-As disclosed in Note 8, in 2018 the Board of Directors of the Company approved the sale of its operating subsidiaries to a related party and the sale transaction was executed on 23 March 2018.
+In 2018 the Board of Directors of the Company approved the sale of its operating subsidiaries to a related party and the sale transaction was executed on 23 March 2018.
+Effective from March 2018, the Company engages primarily to investment holding of financial assets and the principal activities of the Company are to act as a holding and investments company for specific businesses belonging to the controlling shareholder of the Company and the provision of loans within the ABI group.
+In 2018 the Board of Directors of the Company approved the sale of its operating subsidiaries to a related party and the sale transaction was executed on 23 March 2018.
 Effective from March 2018, the Company engages primarily to investment holding of financial assets.
-The separate financial statements were prepared on a nongoing concern basis because management considers the option and feasibility to cease activities.
-For more information, refer to Note 2.
+The separate financial statements were prepared on a non-going concern basis since management is taking all the necessary steps to distribute the cash held by the Company and is seeking a delisting of the shares/GDRs from the Luxemburg Stock Exchange.
+Subsequently, the Company intends to initiate all required steps for the purposes of its entry into voluntary liquidation.
+For more information refer to Note 2.